The opportunities to volunteer will change throughout the year and vary depending on the grade level.

 If you are interested in being a Senior Advisor please complete and submit the documents below.

-In January we recruit volunteers to serve as Senior Advisors.
+In January we recruit volunteers to serve as Senior Advisors for the next school year.
 A background in school counseling or college admissions is preferred.

 Please contact Jenniffer Jamison if you are interested in this opportunity.